slowburn-dev/DataConfig/Misc/Docs/src/Programming/Env.md

 }
 ```

-The active `FDcEnv` is accesed by calling global function `DcEnv()`.
+The active `FDcEnv` is accessed by calling global function `DcEnv()`.
 Inside the Env:

 - `Diagnostics`: all diagnostics are flushed into env.
-- `DiagConsumer`: diagnostic handler, used to flush to log or `MessageLog` or maybe on screen.
+- `DiagConsumer`: diagnostic handler, format and print diagnostic to log or `MessageLog` or even on screen.
 - `ReaderStack/WriterStack`: used to pass along reader/writer down the callstack.
 See `FScopedStackedReader` uses for example.
 - ... and everything else.

-You can use `DcPushEnv()` to create new env, and destroy old one by calling `DcPopEnv()`.
+You can use `DcPushEnv()` to create new env then destroy it calling `DcPopEnv()`.
 At this moment it's mostly used to handle reentrant during serialization.
-See `FDcScopedEnv` uses for example.
+See `FDcScopedEnv` uses for examples.